regislara-byte/VAXINXBOT-CS50-ENGINEERING-VAULT/README.md

 This repository documents my journey from beginner-friendly Scratch projects to real-world software development using GitHub, VS Code, HTML, JavaScript, Python, and AI-assisted workflows.

+## AI Assistance Disclosure

+This repository documents my personal CS50 learning process.

+AI assistance was used for:
+- explaining concepts
+- debugging terminal and folder issues
+- understanding compiler errors
+- organizing notes
+- documenting the workflow

+Submitted solutions were typed, tested, reviewed, and understood by me before submission.

+The purpose of this vault is learning transparency, engineering memory, and personal progress tracking.

 🚀 GitHub Repository
 📚 CS50 Learning Journey
 🗂️ Visual Learning Archive (VLA)